AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

   The **New file** dropdown menu allows you to create a topic or DITA map right from the **Recent files** widget.
 On successful file creation, you will be redirected to the Editor interface where you can work upon the file.

 - **Collections**: If you work on a set of files or folders, you can add them to this widget to access them quickly.
-Once added, you can view the files by Title along with other key details about the Owner and Created On dates.
+Once added, you can view the files by Title along with other key details such as Owner and Created On dates.
+As you select the column dropdown, you can view the options to sort and resize the column.

   ![](images/aem-home-collections.png){width="800" align="left"}

-  As you select the column dropdown, you can view the options to sort and resize the column.

   The selected collection's breadcrumb are displayed at the top of the Collection widget.
 You can select it to go back to a specific folder within the hierachy.

   ![](images/aem-home-collections-breadcrumbs.png){width="800" align="left"}